dillon-amaya/bottom_marine_heatwave/README.md

 Additional functions required to run the "master" are included in the zip file.
 These functions include: <br />

-anom5.m          - Removes the long-term monthly mean seasonal cycle from a 3D monthly mean dataset based on a user inputs for start and end year. <br />
+anom5.m          - Removes the climatological seasonal cycle from a 3D monthly mean dataset based on a user inputs for start and end year. <br />
 brewermap.m      - A set of useful colormaps for plotting (see also
                    https://www.mathworks.com/matlabcentral/fileexchange/45208-colorbrewer-attractive-and-distinctive-colormaps) <br />
 cmap_intv.m      - Returns the RGB values for a user-specified _brewermap_ colormap based on a given timeseries of anomalies. <br />